⁄⁄ your first 100

 Weeks 2 to 4 - iterate to 100

-Every iteration follows the same loop: notice, change, share, repeat.
+Same loop every time: notice, change, share, repeat.
 Small changes beat big rewrites.

 Notice